servicemeshinterface/smi-spec/apis/traffic-access/traffic-access-WD.md

 ## Example implementation for L4

-The following implementation how to define TrafficTargets for allowing TCP and UDP traffic to specific ports.
+The following implementation shows how to define TrafficTargets for allowing TCP and UDP traffic to specific ports.

 ```yaml
 kind: TCPRoute